Hydrogeny

 THE BODY

 The Fleet was never a convoy.
-That comforting geometry—lines of ships, vectors of thrust, the tidy fiction of formation—persisted only in the histories of minor civilizations that required symmetry to quiet themselves.
-The Wardrome Technocracy knew better.
-The Fleet was not an arrangement.
+That comforting geometry of ships in formation survived only in the histories of lesser civilizations that required symmetry to feel secure.
+The Wardrome Technocracy understood otherwise.

 It was an organism.